The History of Wilson Workforce and Rehabilitation Center (WWRC)

 The property was acquired and divided, and the first state-owned and operated comprehensive rehabilitation center in the nation became a reality.
 Woodrow Wilson’s name had been given the army hospital and later the rehabilitation center.
 Not only was he born in nearby Staunton; but, more significantly, he had signed into law for the first time in the country’s history a rehabilitation program of national scope.

-Woodrow Wilson Rehabilitation Center (WWRC) opened on November 1, 1947 and Mr. Barnett was appointed Director of the Center, and the first student was enrolled November 3, 1947.
+Wilson Workforce and Rehabilitation Center (WWRC) opened on November 1, 1947 and Mr. Barnett was appointed Director of the Center, and the first student was enrolled November 3, 1947.

 In the years after 1947 it became generally recognized that rehabilitated individuals were paying back in taxes far more than was invested in service enabling them to become self-supporting; therefore, Congress continued to pass important additional legislation affecting the type provided by WWRC.